Creamy Peanut Butter Pie

 For the Topping Drizzle:

-1. To make the crust: Preheat oven to 350 degrees F. Combine the cookie crumbs, brown sugar and salt in a medium bowl.
-Add the butter and toss with a fork until all of the crumbs are moistened.
+- Make the Crust: Process the Oreo cookies in a food processor until fine crumbs.
+Turn the crumbs out into a medium bowl.
+Add the melted butter and toss with a fork until all of the crumbs are moistened.
 Press into the bottom and up the sides of a 9-inch pie plate.
-Refrigerate for 15 minutes, then bake until set, about 8-10 minutes.
-Transfer to a wire rack to cool completely.
+Refrigerate for at least 30 minutes.

-2. To make the filling: In the bowl of a stand mixer fitted with the paddle attachment, beat the cream cheese, powdered sugar and salt on medium speed until light and fluffy, about 2 minutes.
-Add the peanut butter and vanilla.
-Wipe out the mixing bowl, switch to the whisk attachment and whip the heavy cream on medium-high until soft peaks form.
-Stir 1/3 of the whipped cream into the cream cheese mixture to lighten it up.
+- Using a rubber spatula, stir 1/3 of the whipped cream into the cream cheese mixture to lighten it up.
 Use a rubber spatula to gently fold in the remaining whipped cream.
-Transfer the filling to the cooled crust and spread in an even layer.
+Transfer the filling to the chilled crust and spread in an even layer.
 Freeze uncovered for at least 4 hours or up to 1 day covered with plastic wrap.

-3. To garnish the pie: Put the chocolate in a microwave-safe bowl and heat in 30 second increments at 50% power, stirring after each.
+- Garnish the Pie: Put the chocolate in a microwave-safe bowl and heat in 30 second increments at 50% power, stirring after each.
 Continue until the chocolate is melted and smooth.
 Transfer to a resealable plastic bag and snip a tiny bit off the corner.
 Hold the bag over the pie and drizzle the melted chocolate in a zig-zag pattern.
 Melt the peanut butter in the microwave using the same method used for the chocolate.
 Add the melted peanut butter to a resealable plastic bag, snip off a corner and drizzle over the pie.
 Let stand for about 10 minutes to set.
 Return to the freeze if not serving immediately.